Indrapura (Champa): Archaeology

-A detail sketch of Indrapura/Đồng Dương was documented by Henri Parmentier after an excavation conducted in 1902.
-The excavation uncovered a large quantity of burned rock and marble fragments of statues buried in pits and ditches around the temples, vestiges of unusual ashes and smoke, extensive physical damages caused by high temperatures on those structures, thus further assessing archaeological evidence for a massive fire that might have likely consumed the city centuries ago.
-In his 1904 study, Parmentier concludes that it was a systemic destruction of Indrapura, presumably caused by the pillage of Vietnamese king Lê Hoàn in 982.

-Đồng Dương and surrounding sites during the height of the Vietnam War were hotspots of the NLF (Vietcong) activities and bunkers.
+Đồng Dương and surrounding sites during the height of the war were hotspots of the NLF (Vietcong) activities and bunkers.
 After the war as Champa sites throughout South Vietnam had received massive destructions, research on Champa resumed in the late 1980s and 1990s.
 In recent decades, Indrapura/Đồng Dương has been re-excavated, revealing new insights about the city during its magnificence.
-According to new research, Đồng Dương is neither a single archaeological site nor a monastery usually described, rather it is a complex of sites associated with the Indrapura polity and Cham history from the 8th to 12th century.
-However, due to general communication difficulty, the fundamental issue that the site and other Champa sites faces is the lacking of English scholarship and assessment.

 Modern-day vestiges of Indrapura/Đồng Dương are barely recognizable: eroded citadel; the royal palace area; watch towers; ruins of the Monastery; paved roads, bridges, and sewer system.
 It was a highly organized, well-urbanized city.
 Except for the remaining temples and shrines, most buildings in medieval Indrapura might have been constructed with wooden materials such as logs or bamboo.